pewtpong/wespace-forest-ml/README.md

 # WeSpace tree detection
 This repository contains machine learning materials for the Wespace Forest project.
 Typically, I work on Google Colab.
+* FYI: the credentials displayed in this repository are not functional or valid.

 All of the data in this repository has been labeled using the Makesense.ai platform and converted to annotations using the 'convert_2_deepforest_format.ipynb' script.